Clube de Regatas Brasil: History

 The club was founded on 20 September 1912 by Lafaiete Pacheco, former member of Clube Alagoano de Regatas.
 He was dissatisfied with the precarious conditions of his former club.
 Aroldo Cardoso Zagallo, father of Mário Jorge Lobo Zagallo, worked at the club in 1913 as the football department boss.

 Four years later, in 1916, CRB bought an estate in Pajuçara neighborhood and built its football field where is now Severiano Gomes Stadium.

-CRB-CSA derby history

-CRB and CSA is a traditional Alagoas state derby.
+Rivalries

+CRB's greatest rival is CSA.

+On 1 October 1939, CRB beat CSA 6–0, in what was the biggest win in the rivalry's history.
+The game was known as "Jogo da Sofia" (Sofia's game), which is a reference to a goat named Sofia and owned by CRB's forward Arlindo, as the goat is the number six animal in Jogo do Bicho.